Piriformis muscle: Landmark

 The piriformis is a very important landmark in the gluteal region.
-As it travels through the greater sciatic foramen, it effectively divides it into an inferior and superior part.
+As it travels through the greater sciatic foramen, it effectively divides the region into inferior and superior portions.

-This determines the name of the vessels and nerves in this region – the nerve and vessels that emerge superior to the piriformis are the superior gluteal nerve and superior gluteal vessels.
-Inferiorly, it is the same, and the sciatic nerve also travels inferiorly to the piriformis.
+This division determines the names of certain vessels and nerves in the region, i.e., the nerve and vessels that emerge superior to the piriformis are known as the superior gluteal nerve and the superior gluteal vessels, while those that emerge below the piriformis are the inferior nerve and vessels.

 History

 The piriformis muscle was first named by Adriaan van den Spiegel, a professor from the University of Padua in the 16th century.